sparkflows/sparkflows-docs/docs/operations/logs/logs-email-alerts.rst

 Standard Format for Email
 ----
-Below is the standard log format used when an email is triggered during various executions in Fire Insights.
+Below is the standard log format used when an email is triggered during various executions in Sparkflows.

 ::